New Idria Mercury Mine: Mercury Speciation in New Idria

 Mercury, known to be highly toxic, has been found in various forms in Idria: elemental mercury (Hg(0)), inorganic mercury (Hg(II)) and monomethyl mercury(CH3Hg+, also called MMHg).
 MMHg, a potent neurotoxin, poses the greatest threat to organisms.
 Measurements were taken by collecting water samples, which were later analyzed by tin chloride reduction, atomic fluorescence, and cold vapor atomic fluorescence spectrometry.
 The samples showed that mercury discharge and interaction was occurring throughout the course of the San Carlos Creek.
 The biggest contributions were found in the acid mine drainage and the mine tailings 1.2 km downstream from the drainage input.

 However, mercury was not simply detected in steady increments; in some areas, there was mercury scavenging of unfiltered total mercury.
 Dissolved mercury also underwent abiotic atmospheric evasion as gaseous mercury was released into the atmosphere.
 Both processes accounted for the loss of measured mercury concentrations downstream.

 Effects and Consequences

-New Idria utilized the process of calcination to mine mercury, which involved crushing and roasting cinnabar, then condensing the release of mercury vapor.
+New Idria used the process of calcination to mine mercury, which involved crushing and roasting cinnabar, then condensing the release of mercury vapor.
 The leftover ores or calcines from this process were piled along with other waste rock, totaling between 0.5 and 2 million tons and cover over 40 acres of mining ground.